voximplant/solutions-messaging/README.md

 Each time when a user logs in, you have to retransmit events that triggered before – this is the way to keep users up to date.

-There is a **retransmitEvents** method that returns maximum 100 events.
+In the Web SDK, there is a **retransmitEvents** method that returns maximum 100 events.

 >Web client (**messenger.service.ts**)